front/d6/sites/all/modules/submitagain/README.txt

 type and is off by default.

 This module is useful if you or your users repeatedly submit content, and would like to speed up the process.
+Form field values are now copied to the next form as you save nodes.

 INSTALL
 -------